 Do you know the most scary, exciting thing about entrepreneurship?

-In this article, I go into detail about how I get clients and create a unique brand and logo identity for them – from the first email enquiry to the final launch of their new brand to the world!
+In this article, I’ll first go into detail about how I get clients, onboarding them, then showing how I create a unique brand and logo identity using a recent project as an example.
+Starting from the first meeting to the final launch of their new brand to the world!

 Always learning, always improving

 When I started my design business, my mission was to provide clear and simple brand and website designs for creative entrepreneurs and growing businesses.

 I now have experience working with a wide mix of brands, from corporate clients to tech startups, shop owners and consultants.
 I understood their pains and issues as they figured out how to create and grow their brand.

 But when it became busy, I was multi-tasking on any number of projects at one time.
 And this caused friction and burnout as I flitted between managing and working on client projects.